absimler/resprouting-fire-disease/README.md

 # resprouting-fire-disease:
 Respository for code and analyses from manuscript entitled: "Novel disturbance interactions between fire and an emerging disease impact survival and growth of resprouting trees"

-Simler_etal_resprouters_fire_disease_setup.R -- contains data organization

-Simler_etal_resprouters_fire_disease_analyses.R -- contains all analyses included in the manuscript
+Simler_etal_resprouters_fire_disease_allanalyses.R -- contains all analyses included in the manuscript

 The following are separate documents containing stan models used in the analyses: